Eristicophis: Geographic distribution

 Eristicophis macmahonii is found only in the desert region of Balochistan near the Iran-Afghanistan-Pakistan border.

 The type-locality given is "Amirchah [Amir Cháh on map], 30th March, 3300 feet, Zeh, 1st April, 2500 feet, Drana Koh, 2nd April, Robat I., May, 4300 feet" (3300 ft = 1000 m, 2500 ft. = 760 m, 4300 ft. = 1300 m).
 Listed as "W. Baluchistan" in the catalogue of the Bombay Natural History Museum, Bombay India.
-M.A.
-Smith (1943:497) listed it as the "desert south of Helmand [River], in Baluchistan".
+Malcolm Arthur Smith (1943: 497) listed it as the "desert south of Helmand [River], in Baluchistan".

 According to Mallow et al. (2003), this species is reported from Pakistan, Afghanistan, eastern and northwestern Baluchistan, southern Iran, and India in the Rajasthan Desert.
 It is limited to the Dast-i Margo Desert and nearby dune areas, from Seistan in the extreme east of Iran into Afghanistan south of the Helmand River.
 It also occurs in Baluchistan, between the Chagai Hills and Siahan Range, east to Nushki.

 Habitat

 Eristicophis macmahonii is associated with (shifting) dune habitats of fine, loose sand.
-It is not found above an altitude of 1300 m.
+It is not found at elevations above 1300 m.